 This doesn’t work well when the consumer is not another software project.
 Users generally hate having to manage their own updates, and it’s your bad if they end up with a buggy or insecure product.
 For-profit software orgs also need to figure out what to build, trying experiments early and often.
 At Dropbox a couple of years ago, we realized that even/odd thing wasn’t going to cut it.
 We needed to move faster, and to be able to segment metrics by the alpha/beta type even with overlapping rollouts.
 So we redesigned the system to be a simple three numbers, a major version to indicate a distinct “release train” (ever-hardening logical branch) that would go out to all users, middle/minor version 1-4 to indicate build type, a final point version always incrementing as builds are created on each release train.
 We made the necessary refactors, thought carefully about the ordering consequences because Dropbox doesn’t support non-manual downgrades, and wrote up a post for our forums users.
 But we didn’t leave enough space in between the minor versions!
 When we wanted to indicate new types of thing, like to break out versioning of some subcomponents or introduce a different type of experimental build, we were stuck, and had to do the same headache all over again.

-Release processes, like testing, should serve some quantifiable good for your quality.
+Release processes, like testing, should serve some quantifiable good for your effort.
 Do you actually care if this thing breaks?
-Then have longer and more verification periods.
+Then have more and longer verification periods.
 Just throwing spaghetti on the wall?
 Not so much.
 Don’t put code in stage/alpha/etc for a shorter amount of time than you can actually find the bugs you care about, or you’re just doing pretend quality assurance.
 And if that time is too long, improve you telemetry so you can find bugs.

 - Fun bug I’ve heard about recently: a new hardware specification uncovered a bug in the Go compiler.
 Go figure ;)